Abaco-Systems/jetson-tx2-sample-filesystems/README.md

 These have been tested against the latest L4T R28.1 (July 2017).

 * Debootstrap created Xenial filesystem with minimal Xfce4 Desktop Environment
-* Debootstrap created Xenial filesystem with minimal commandline only
+* Debootstrap created Xenial filesystem with minimal command line only

+NOTE
+> Command line only filesystem includes some additional packaged to get you going these include ethtool, isc-dhcp-client, nano, net-tools, pci-utils, ping, sudo, udev.
+Xfce4 Desktop Environment also contains these tools plut a minimal Desktop Environment.

 All file systems come with one administrator user account
 password : **abaco**